canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 our app.
 Remember that when we downloaded our custom build of CanJS, we included the can.stache plugin.
-The CanJS docs tell us that, "Stache templates look similar to normal HTML, except they contain *keys* for inserting data into the template, and *Sections* to *enumerate and/or filter* the enclosed template blocks."
+The CanJS docs tell us that, "Stache templates look similar to normal HTML, except they contain *keys* for inserting data into the template and *Sections* to *enumerate and/or filter* the enclosed template blocks."
 They can also contain limited *conditional logic* to show or hide content.